clevercanyon/js-object-mc/README.md

 # @clevercanyon/merge-change.fork

 A fork of the original [merge-change](https://www.npmjs.com/package/merge-change) on NPM.
 This fork has been patched to resolve a [prototype pollution security issue](https://github.com/advisories/GHSA-f9cv-665r-275h).
-A few things have also been added, fixed, and improved upon, while still preserving all of the existing functionality in the original module.
-This works as a drop-in replacement for `merge-change`.
+A few things have also been added (e.g., TypeScript typings), a few things have been fixed or improved upon, while still preserving all expectations of the original module.
+Therefore, this works as a drop-in replacement for `merge-change`.

 `merge-change` is a simple library for **deep merge** of objects and other types, also for **patches** and **immutable updates**.
 By default, merge works for "plain objects".
 Values of other types are replaced, but you can **customize merging** between specific types.
 Also, you can use **declarative operations** to do some very interesting things like `unset`, `leave`, `push`, `pull`, `defaults`, and others.
 For example to remove properties of object, to replace "plain objects", to concat arrays.
 Calculating diffs between two values.